Find Affordable College Courses

 Mississippi State, MS

 You’ll join some of the best and brightest minds around you if you attend Mississippi State University.
 The school came in at #4 on this year’s Best Value Wildlife Management Master’s Degree Schools in the Southeast Region list.
-Located in the remote town of Mississippi State, Mississippi State is a public college with a fairly large student population.
+Located in the remote town of Mississippi State, Mississippi State is a public school with a fairly large student population.

 #5